Hopefully the players learnt from our defeat: MS Dhoni

-Skipper Dhoni wants team to remember the Auckland loss as a lesson for future challenges
+Indian skipper Mahendra Singh Dhoni wants the team to remember the Auckland loss against new Zealand as a lesson for future challenges

 Auckland: India skipper Mahendra Singh Dhoni was left with “mixed emotions” after his side’s dramatic 40-run defeat in the first Test against New Zealand at Eden Park.